-Also known as the money plant, the jade plant removes pollutants and chemicals, like xylene, formaldehyde, benzene, and toluene, from the air.
+Also known as the money plant, the jade plant removes pollutants and chemicals from the air, like xylene, formaldehyde, benzene, and toluene.
 It also has a high air purification rate.

-Pretty as a picture, the Gerber Daisy (Gerbera jamesonii) comes in a variety of colored flowers.
-Apart from purifying the air, they also produce oxygen (mostly at night) and remove toxins like trichlorethylene, benzene, and formaldehyde.
+Pretty as a picture, the Gerber Daisy (Gerbera jamesonii) comes in various colored flowers.
+Besides purifying the air, they produce oxygen (mostly at night) and remove toxins like trichloroethylene, benzene, and formaldehyde.

 If you suffer from sleep apnea, place this plant on your nightstand.
 It will help you sleep better.

 I place my Gerber daisies on a south-facing window sill where they soak up a lot of sunlight and ensure they are potted in light soil.
 I water the daisies frequently, making sure the soil is never dry.

 A common household plant, Chinese evergreens produce a lot of oxygen while purifying the air.
 It removes harmful chemicals like formaldehyde, benzene, and other toxins.

 I have a few Chinese evergreens in my living room where these plants get full shade.
 I occasionally water while ensuring the soil stays moist.